mcastro64/Data622/Assignment1/EDA.md

 ### Examining Non-Categorical Variables

 Visualizing pairplots for our non-categorical variables reveals some patterns in our data.
-First, many of our plots show a reverse funnel shape suggesting that our data is very linear.
+First, our date is right-skewed and is not normally distributed.
+Further, many of our plots show a reverse funnel shape suggesting that our data is very linear.
 This is due to the large number of clients (39,673) flagged as "not previously contacted" (`pdays` with a value of -1).
 All pairplots plotted against `pdays` show a clear band of overvations at y = -1.
 We may need to create a feature flag for "not previously contacted" to avoid introducing heteroscedasticity into our models.
 Interestingly, 9.3% of observations flagged as "not previously contacted" responded yes to the bank's term deposit.
 This may be due to data entry errors or may be a result of users signing up for the service on their own, such as through a bank branch.
 We would need to verify if these observations are true "yes" responses to better understand their relevance.

 The funnel shape is particularly obvious in the `duration` vs `campaign` and `previous` vs `campaign` where data has a wider spread along the x-axis as y approches zero which narrows to a point as x approaches 0 when y increases.
 Visualizing the yes vs no responses shows a band of "no" responses at or near x = 0 for both variables.
 This conceptually makes sense, as calls with a duration of 0 seconds (didn't pick up) can't have a positive outcome; furthermore, short calls (some seconds) are not likely to produce a positive outcome.
 The dataset's author recommends ommitting this variabled from our model.
 Similarly, clients that were never contacted previously and not yet contacted cannot respond 'yes' to the bank term deposit.

 The funnel is less defined for `age` vs `campaign` as obsevartions are more spread out.
 However, the plot shows a greater number of contacts performed during this campaign for working-age adults (24-59).
 This might be because calls made during traditional office hours may be less likely to be answered by people whose work schedules match those hours.
 Most of the "yes" observations to our dependent variable are clustered when y is less than 10 suggesting that continous calls may be ineffective for clients that are less likely to answer.

-_Outliers_
+#### Outliers

 Examining boxplots for our non-categorical variables suggests the pressence of outliers for all variables, whereby many observations fall beyond the upper whiskers.
 These outliers are confirmed in out pairplots.
 For example, `duration` appears to have a somewhat large outlier of 4918 seconds of last contact (1 hour, 22 mins) while the "upper whiskers" from our IQR is 643.
 Performing a log transformaton on the data may help minimize the effects of these outliers.

 The median and IQR for `age` are similar between the yes/no values of our dependent variable in both dataframes suggesting that age may be a weak predictor as there is little variability from one or the other.
 Similarly, the IQFs for `campaign` - number of contacts performed during this campaign and for this client - are also very similar; while there is some variation in _extended_df_, there the IQRs and upper whiskers for _original_df_ are very similar between our dependent variable.
 The  similarities in spread and distribution are closely matched `pdays` -- number of days that passed by after the client was last contacted from a previous campaign  -- in _extended_df_, where as the the upper IQR is very pronounced in _original_df_.

-_Correlation_
+#### Correlation

 Performing a Pairwise Correlation test shows that while most non-categorical variables weak correlation to each other, some variables have strong correlation values suggesting the pressence of multicolinearity.
 Including highly correlated variables could create unstable coefficients, inflate standard errors, and could overly complicate our models.
 The list below shows the 20 pairings with the highest correlation values.
 Here we see that `housing_unknown` vs `loan_unknown` have perfect correlation.
 A few other noteworthy pairings include `previous` and `poutcome_nonexistent`, `pdays` vs `poutcome_success`, `marital_single` vs `marital_married`, which have a correlation value of over +/-0.6, our rule of thumb threshold for identifying high correlation values and should consider dropping one of these variables from our model to avoid introducing multicollienarity.
 We would need to gather subject expertise further to get a better understanding of the true threshold.
 Variance Inflation Factor (VIF) test results suggest we should consider `age` (VIF: 17.4) along with `housing_unknown/loan_unknown`, `poutcome_nonexistent`, and `marital_married` as we previously found.

 | col                  | variable             | corr      |